Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4.5 Graphical installer fails to start Edit source

-The machine boots into the installation interface, the graphical installer does not start when you select Installation.
+The machine boots into the installation interface, and the graphical installer does not start when you select Installation.

 There are several ways to deal with this situation.